 Our results are affected, in part, by the performance of our investment portfolio.
 Our investment portfolio contains interest rate sensitive investments, such as fixed-income securities.
-As of December 31, 2013, our investment in fixed-income securities was approximately \$900.5 million, or 91.0% of our total investment portfolio, including cash and accrued interest.
+As of December 31, 2014, our investment in fixed-income securities was approximately \$1,646.3 million, or 89.4% of our total investment portfolio, including cash and accrued interest.
 Increases in market interest rates may have an adverse impact on the value of our investment portfolio by decreasing the value of fixed-income securities.
 Conversely, declining market interest rates could have an adverse impact on our investment income as we invest positive cash flows from operations and as we reinvest proceeds from maturing and called investments in new investments that could yield lower rates than our investments have historically generated.
 Defaults in our investment portfolio may produce operating losses and adversely impact our results of operations.

 Interest rates are highly sensitive to many factors, including governmental monetary policies, domestic and international economic and political conditions, and other factors beyond our control.
-Although we take measures to manage the risks of investing in a changing interest rate environment, we may not be able to manage interest rate sensitivity effectively.
+We may not be able to manage interest rate sensitivity effectively.
 Despite our efforts to maintain a high quality portfolio and manage the duration of the portfolio to reduce the effect of interest rate changes, a significant change in interest rates could have a material adverse effect on our financial condition and results of operations.